telerik/fiddler-everywhere-docs/traffic/modify-traffic.md

 # Modifying Traffic

 Fiddler Everywhere provides powerful debugging techniques for testing APIs and mocking server and client behavior.
-Modifying traffic is a crutial part of the Fiddler [Composer](#composing-requests) and [Rules](#using-rules) tabs.
+Modifying traffic is a crucial part of the Fiddler [Composer](#composing-requests) and [Rules](#using-rules) tabs.

 ## Composing Requests